Posted on

 Our Haliburton location rests on 100,000 acres of forest with beautiful pine and evergreen trees all around.
 Watching fluffy snowflakes drift down around the cabin is sure to get you in the yuletide mood.

-For some family fun, join either the Village of Minden for their Christmas in the Village and Parade on Sat, Nov 18 or the Haliburton Storybook Christmas & Santa Claus Parade on Fri, Nov 24th.
+For some family fun, join either the Village of Minden for their Christmas in the Village and Parade on Sat, Nov 16 or the Haliburton Colours of Christmas & Santa Claus Parade on Fri, Nov 22nd.
 Carolling, bands, marching and lights included!

 Book your Haliburton escape at our Bone, Baylight, Big Rock, Willow, Quasi, Kaya, Cove, Moss, Sage and Pine cabins.